Polar Cruises & Expeditions

 From the thunderous crash of a breaching humpback whale to the curious gaze of a waddling penguin, wildlife in the polar regions is both abundant and unafraid.
 In the Southern Ocean, you’ll share shores with elephant seals and colonies of Adélie, gentoo, and emperor penguins.
 In the Arctic, gaze across sea ice for polar bears on the prowl or watch a pod of belugas slice through frigid waters.

 Patagonia, too, offers encounters with majestic condors, elusive pumas, and playful sea lions.
-These are not zoo-like sightings—they are wildlife encounters that will steal your breath and your heart, moments of mutual recognition between you and the wild, fleeting and unforgettable.
+Far from zoo-like sightings, these are wildlife encounters that will steal your breath and your heart, moments of mutual recognition between you and the wild, fleeting and unforgettable.

 Black and white photo of five male Antarctic explorers in heavy winter gear, three standing and two sitting, with flags behind them.